LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 1. Click on the repository for your app
 1. Click on the Settings Icon near the top right of your repository
     * On the left side, tap on `Secrets and variables` dropdown and choose Actions
-    * After you select on Actions, your screen should look like the graphic below
+    * After you select Actions, your screen should look like the graphic below

     ![action secrets and variables screen](img/gh-actions-secrets.svg){width="700"}
     {align="center"}